-The Asheville region boasts over twenty championship golf courses that offer challenging mountain golf.
-In addition, there are over forty resort, municipal and daily-play courses offering the same challenge of the mountain terrain.
+The Asheville region of western North Carolina boasts 20+ championship golf courses that offer challenging mountain and lakeside golf.
+In addition, there are 40+ resort, municipal and daily-play courses offering the same challenge of the mountain terrain.

 More Asheville Area Public Golf Courses in Western North Carolina

 High Vista Country Club

 18 holes over 6,935 yards with a par of 72

 Broadmoor Golf Links

 18 holes over 6,921 yards with a par of 72

 18 holes over 6,215 yards with a par of 71 (Municipal)

 Black Mountain: 13 miles from center of Asheville.

 18 holes over 6,812 yards with a par of 72